Muted is okay, but add some flashes of colour for freshness

 Lighting is for illumination in all its aspects

 Perry designed the lighting specifically for the space.
-You don’t have to go to these lengths – as this would be very expensive, but you do need to realise that lighting is a very important aspect to décor.
+As you can tell from the stunning images throughout this post, the bespoke lighting that she installed is truly unique.
+You don’t necessarily have to go to these lengths, but you do need to realize that lighting is a very important aspect of your décor.

 Is it out-of-the-box thinking or simply creating clever spaces within the box?